learn-co-curriculum/css-essentials-css-fundamentals/README.md

 ```

 Here we want to find `input` elements, but only those with a `type` value that
 matches "text."
-For those elements that fit the requirements, the browswer will
+For those elements that fit the requirements, the browser will
 then apply the width we want.
 There are many different ways to use this type of
-selector with various combinations of operations and attribute values, so you
+selector with various combinations of operations and attribute values so you
 can refer to the resources to explore them all.

 ### Pseudo-class Selectors